dberghi/Leveraging-Visual-Supervision-for-Array-based-ASDL/README.md

 # Leveraging-Visual-Supervision-for-Array-based-ASDL

-Code for "Leveraging Visual Supervision for Array-based Active Speaker Detection and Localization"
+##Code for "Leveraging Visual Supervision for Array-based Active Speaker Detection and Localization" (coming soon!)